yusuf-musleh/project-github-issues-msteams-bot/README.md

 You'll then see a modal appear that will prompt you to link your Github Account and select a specific team within your Microsoft Teams organization where you would like to receive notifications.

-Once you've linked the required resources, press the orange **Save Endpoint** button in the bottom left corner of the editor.
-Finally, press the blue **Deploy** button to deploy your project live.
+Once you've linked the required resources, you can press the green **Run Code** button to test your endpoint.
+Finally, once you've verified things are working, press the blue **Deploy** button to deploy your project live.

 That's it, you're all done!
 Your bot should be ready to go.